cyk990422/YongkangCheng.github.io/index.md

 ## 🤓About Me

 Hello, everyone.
 I'm Alexandra(Yongkang) Cheng.
 I'm an incoming Ph.D. student at MBZUAI, and my supervisor is Prof. [Mingming Gong](https://scholar.google.com/citations?user=6BmiCJIAAAAJ&hl=zh-CN&oi=ao).
 I obtained my master's and bachelor's degrees from NWAFU and NJAU respectively.
-Currently, I'm a researcher at an artificial intelligence startup.
+Currently, I'm a researcher at an Embodied AI startup.
 Before this, I worked as a research intern at Tencent AILab, CV-Lab, and the Digital Human Research Center, supervised by Dr. [Shaoli Huang](https://scholar.google.com/citations?user=o31BPFsAAAAJ).
 My research interests lie in 3D motion generation, Motion Capture, and Embodie AI.

 "Fortunately, my passion lies in the essence of artificial intelligence itself, rather than the mere trappings it brings ! "           --- Yongkang